Electronic and Electrical Engineering MEng

 Entry Criteria 2016/17

-- GCE A-level AAA-AAB, including Grade A in Maths and Grade A in a Science or Engineering subject.
-(General Studies not accepted).
+- GCE A-level AAB-ABB, including Grade A in Maths, and Grade B in a Science or Engineering subject (General Studies not accepted).

-- International Baccalaureate Diploma 33 including 6 in Higher Level Maths, Science or an Engineering subject.
+- International Baccalaureate Diploma 31 including 6 in Higher Level Maths, and 6 in Higher Level Science or an Engineering subject.

 - Access to Higher Education Diploma Access courses are not accepted for the MEng entry.
 Access students are encouraged to apply for the BEng degree in this subject and if they achieve sufficient grades on year one of the course they can discuss transferring to the MEng.